 If you lose your towel, the hotel will charge you 15 to 25 CUC.
 Unfortunately, it happens sometimes that tourists who have lost their towels, steal from another for failing to pay the fee.
 Of course this behavior is not encouraged and always keep in mind not to forget your towels everywhere!

 Cuba is known for its medical system, one of the best in Latin America!

 Please note that since 2010, you must show proof of medical insurance to enter Cuba.

 In case of an emergency, ask at the front desk of your hotel and the doctor will come to your room.
 The cost varies depending on the care received, about 50 CUC per consultation plus costs of medication (payable in cash only).
 Ask for a receipt, these costs might be reimbursed by your insurance company (only if it is an emergency medical care).
 There is often a mini-clinic at the hotel, but for more serious cases an ambulance service to clinics or hospitals can be arranged (even by plane or helicopter).

 It is strongly advised to buy a travel insurance before your departure.
 Many group insurances or credit cards provide travel insurance (only if the trip is paid with the card used to buy the travel package), but these insurances are not always complete nor adequate, please consult your travel agent who can issue a travel insurance policy to suit your needs like Blue Cross (medical, cancellation, interruption, baggage, etc.).

 Before traveling, it is also important to contact a travel clinic to learn about vaccines, medicines or precautions recommended for the destination.
 Note that there is no mandatory vaccine for Cuba, but hepatitis A is at least strongly recommended.
-For those who are often bothered by stomach problems while traveling, there is a product called Dukoral (~ $ 80 CAD).
-It is an oral vaccine.

 Massage, Spa and beauty salon